awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-mariadb.md

 ### MySQL<a name="ssl-certificate-rotation-mysql.determining-client.mysql"></a>

 The following examples with the MySQL Client show two ways to check a script's MySQL connection to determine whether successful connections require a valid certificate\.
-For more information on all of the connection options with the MySQL Client, see [ Client\-Side Configuration for Encrypted Connections](https://dev.mysql.com/doc/refman/8.0/en/using-encrypted-connections.html#using-encrypted-connections-client-side-configuration) in the MySQL documentation\.
+For more information on all of the connection options with the MySQL Client, see [ Client\-side configuration for encrypted connections](https://dev.mysql.com/doc/refman/8.0/en/using-encrypted-connections.html#using-encrypted-connections-client-side-configuration) in the MySQL documentation\.

 When using the MySQL 5\.7 or MySQL 8\.0 Client, an SSL connection requires verification against the server CA certificate if for the `--ssl-mode` option you specify `VERIFY_CA` or `VERIFY_IDENTITY`, as in the following example\.